-- 1. Quality of your overall design -both as a process and a final solution. - 2.
-A continuous level of personal and collective effort, discussion, involvement and motivation, both at the level of the intellectual, the imaginative and craftsmanship
+1. Quality of your overall design -both as a process and a final solution.

-- 3. The effort to take calculated risks and experiments in the realm of architectural and design thinking. - 4.
+- 2. A continuous level of personal and collective effort, discussion, involvement and motivation, both at the level of the intellectual, the imaginative and craftsmanship during each semester.
+This will be an important component of the overall grade.
+Substantial effort on your project needs to be made from one discussion to the other.
+It is impossible to achieve excellence without consistent progress. - 3.
+The effort to take calculated risks and experiments in the realm of architectural and design thinking. - 4.
 A comparative judgment of the quality of each work during desk discussions and oral public presentation will be coupled with the subjective evaluation of the jurors. - 5.
 Studio attendance and participation will be recorded during studio contact hours.
 Three un-excused absences will result in the automatic reduction of one (1) letter grade (i.e. A- to B-).